-Crude oil is one of the most traded commodities in the world as well as gold.
-The high liquidity of this market and its volatility depending on certain announcements and publications draw the interest of investors.
+Oil is one of the commodities that can be traded online.
+The oil market has a high liquidity and shows a high volatility at certain publications.
 But before launching into an investment in crude oil it is strongly recommended to know and understand certain information related to this commodity to achieve comprehensive analyses.

 If you wish to deepen your knowledge about oil or to improve your analysis of this asset, the site trade-oil.com has been specially designed to help investors understand the rules of investing in oil and to enable them to make the best use of information about this asset.

 Nowadays, it is quite possible for an individual investor to speculate on crude oil prices.
 In order to make such investments, you will in particular have the possibility of subscribing to a stock market investment offer including this commodity and other such assets.
 But you can also choose to speculate on the price of oil online through a broker specialising in CFDs.
 Whether you wish to buy shares in major oil companies or speculate online on the price of oil with CFDs, we will take the time on this site to explain to you the rules to follow, the precautions to take and how the various instruments available to you work.